NalinDalal/modheshwari/README.md

 - join a family  with a family id if a family-member signups

 01:17 09.02.2025
-what is done, done with normal-user auth via clerk and google oauth
+what is done, done with normal-user auth via google oauth

 Next Procedure to do:
 call for all types of routes, like create family, join family for normal user,